by Ed Lopez-Reyes

 The remixes on The Later Years got mixed reviews, as can be expected.
 Fans had been listening to some of the original recordings for as long as 32 years.
 It takes some time, when a specific sound becomes embedded in your memory, to fully unsubscribe from it.

 Yet Another Movie sounds different in several ways (both on the new version of A Momentary Lapse of Reason and the new version of Delicate Sound of Thunder).
-On the studio side, the bass is much more prominent, you can hear an acoustic guitar more clearly, and the drums sound more spacious.
+On the studio side, the bass is much more prominent, you can hear a synthesized acoustic guitar more clearly, and the drums sound more spacious.

 Though we know that Keltner had played drums on the overall, original track, Mason's work can be heard in a very specific section, according to Jon Carin's production notes: between the 3:49 to 4:32 marks of the 1987 version.
 On The Amazing Pudding interview, Mason discussed the drum parts for Yet Another Movie - a description of that segment of the song: